 - trivial-irc - trivial-irc is a small IRC library that provides only very basic facilities for communicating with IRC servers, and has no facilities for extensions like DCC, CTCP etc

-- WeirdIRC - WeirdIRC is a simple IRC client Application using CL and CLIM
+- WeirdIRC - WeirdIRC is a simple IRC client using CLIM

 - X-Chat Common Lisp Plugin - The X-Chat Common Lisp plugin is a plugin for X-Chat version 2 and up (the famous IRC client) that allows you to use Common Lisp scripts to control X-Chat behaviour